miquelvir/lsds-2025/projects/1-hdfs/README.md

 # Additional exercises

-You can delivery the following exercises for additional marks in the labs grade (and/or if you are interested in learning more)
+You can delivery the following exercises for additional marks in the project grade (and/or if you are interested in learning more)

 ### [AD0Q0] [5 marks] Build a unified client with click